+Type of Violation Process Corrective Action Notification

+IV.
+May range May range from Written

+Inappropriately from removal from report to:

+accessing a discussion course; to Student

+patient's record between disciplinary Record

+without a need instructor and sanctions, such

+to know. student to as dismissal from Dean of the

+Chair the program.
+College of

+convening a Arts and

+committee to Sciences

+address

+action.

-Type of Violation Process Corrective Action Notification IV.
-Inappropriately accessing a patient's record without a need to know.
-May range from discussion between instructor and student to Chair convening a committee to address May range from removal from course; to disciplinary sanctions, such as dismissal from the program.
-Written report to: Student Record Dean of the College of Arts and Sciences action.
-Examples of Vio lation IV: • a.
-Releasing or using aggregate patient data without facility approval for research, studies, publicatio • b.
-Accessing or a llowing access to PHI without having a legitimate reason. ï Giving an individual access to your electronic signatu re. - c.
-Accessing patient information due to curiosity or concern, such as a family member, friend, neighbor, coworker, famous or "public" person, etc. d.
-Posting PHI to social media (refer to SA0082016 Policy on Social Media in the Student Handboo ' ···· · uments from a nursing unit or clinical site that at contain PHI.
+Examples of Violation IV:

+- a.
+Releasing or using aggregate patient data without facility approval for research, studies, publications, etc. - b.
+Accessing or allowing access to PHI without having a legitimate reason. ï Giving an individual access to your electronic signature. - c.
+Accessing patient information due to curiosity or concern, such as a family member, friend, neighbor, coworker, famous or "public" person, etc. - d.
+Posting PHI to social media (refer to SA0082016 Policy on Social Media in the Student Handbook). - e.
+Removing documents from a nursing unit or clinical site that contain PHI.

-Type of Violation Process Corrective Action Notification V. Accessing Notification to May range from Written report and using Chair or removal from to: Student patient designee.
-Chair course; to Record information for convenes disciplinary personal use or committee to sanctions, such as Dean of the gain or to harm address action. dismissal from the College of Arts another major. and Sciences individual.
-Examples of Violation V: a) Releasing or using data for personal gain. b) Compiling a mailing list to be sold for personal gain or for some personal use. c) Disclosure or abusive use of PHI d) Tampering with or unauthorized destruction of information.
+Type of Violation Process Corrective Action Notification V. Accessing Notification to May range from Written report and using Chair or removal from to: Student patient information for personal use or gain or to harm another individual. designee.
+Chair convenes committee to address action. course; to disciplinary sanctions, such as dismissal from the major.
+Record Dean of the College of Arts and Sciences

+Examples of Violation V:

+- a) Releasing or using data for personal gain. - b) Compiling a mailing list to be sold for personal gain or for some personal use. - c) Disclosure or abusive use of PHI - d) Tampering with or unauthorized destruction of information.